bnm3k/search_pipeline_builder/README.md

 ```

 This script retrieves raw html from the PG Weekly site and stores the content at
-the `data/` directory (to use a different location, pass the path via the
+the `raw_data/` directory (to use a different location, pass the path via the
 `--data_dir` CLI option).
 Once all the raw html has been retrieved,
 [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) is used to parse the
 HTML and extract structured content.
 After parsing, the data is inserted into
-the DuckDB database (defaults to `pg_weekly.db` at the project root but can be
+the DuckDB database (defaults to `db/pg_weekly.db` at the project root but can
-configured to elsewhere via the `--db` CLI option).
+be configured to elsewhere via the `--db` CLI option).

 ### Usage: Searching through the Content